ABOUT me

 I admire most the popular works of John Heartfield, German satirist against the Third Reich, and David King, graphic designer as historian and photojournalist.

 As for colour, Craig Stitt’s landscape work on the original Spyro trilogy of games has been a seminal influence on me, and Stephen Quiller’s Color Choices: Making Sense Out of Color Theory immensely helped deepen my understanding of colour.
-Blake Reynolds of Auro and Jonathan Kim of Scott Pilgrim vs the World game also wrote instructive essays that helped my understanding of "low resolution" art.
+Blake Reynolds of Auro and Jonathan Kim of Scott Pilgrim vs the World video game also wrote instructive essays that helped my understanding of "low resolution" art.

 ART CRITICISM